Montana Board of Public Accountants

 • (c) confirm the hours and work product with the applicant's supervisor.

-Or, if applying using military experience and no U.S. CPA can attest to the experience, your commanding officer must provide sufficient information on your duties and responsibilities for the Board to evaluate to determine if you meet the 2000 hour experience requirement.
+Or, if applying using military experience and no U.S. CPA can attest to the experience, your commanding officer must provide sufficient information on your duties and responsibilities for the Board to evaluate to determine if you meet the experience requirement.

 Back To Top